Aferz/flask/README.md

 [![Build Status](https://travis-ci.org/Aferz/flask.svg?branch=master)](https://travis-ci.org/Aferz/flask)

 # Introduction
 Flask is a tiny yet powerful IOC Container for your projects based on javascript, including nodejs.
-It resolves dependencies for you automaticly and improves your development flow tyding up your code.
+It resolves dependencies for you automaticly and improves your development flow tidying up your code.

 It offers support for <code>services</code>, <code>singletons</code>, <code>parameters</code> and much more... <b>let's dive in!</b>